-The Wests Group of Clubs pride themselves on giving back to the local community and assisting in various sporting events and team games.
+Wests Group Macarthur pride themselves on giving back to the local community and assisting in various sporting events and team games.
 The Group continues to donate money, equipment, support and facilities to a variety of sporting Clubs, including the Tennis Association Australia.

-CEO of Wests Campbelltown Mr Tony Mathew, presented cheques totaling $10,000 to aspiring tennis players Hannah Matic, Ryan Melham, Toby Curry & Trent Marlin (absent), alongside Southern District Tennis Association President Craig Barrett.
+CEO of Wests Group Macarthur Mr Tony Mathew, presented cheques tottotalling0,000 to aspiring tennis players Hannah Matic, Ryan Melham, Toby Curry & Trent Marlin (absent), alongside Southern District Tennis Association President Craig Barrett.

 Funding is provided to assist these junior players in receiving the best coaching, travel costs and incremental costs to attend championships, as they continue to strive towards playing at the elite level.
-On behalf of the Wests Group of Clubs we wish them well in their pursuits.
+On behalf of Wests Group Macarthur we wish them well in their pursuits.

 St Gregory's College Annual Celebrity Sports Dinner